HanaOuerghemmi/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 - [x] 10-factorial.js: script that computes and prints a factorial
 - [x] script that searches the second biggest integer in the list of arguments.
 - [x] Update a script to replace the value 12 with 89
+- [x]  function that returns the addition of 2 integers.
+The function must be visible from outside